digitalnsw/endoflife/arrange-the-funeral/index.md

 ## Paying for a funeral
 ### How much does a funeral cost?
-Costs: funeral, burial and
+Costs: funeral, burial and cremation

-cremation
-● The cost of a basic funeral starts from about $4,000.
+The cost of a basic funeral starts from about $4,000.
 This amount will increase depending on how elaborate the casket, flowers, burial and other arrangements are.

-● A basic cremation costs about $4,000.
+* A basic cremation costs about $4,000.
-● A basic burial costs about $5,000; and in addition you will need to pay for the burial plot which costs from $2,600 to $15,500.
+* A basic burial costs about $5,000; and in addition you will need to pay for the burial plot which costs from $2,600 to $15,500.

 Typical items that a funeral director can charge for are:

-● funeral directors’ fees
+* funeral director fees
-● transport for the body and the family
+* transport for the body and the family
-● coffin
+* coffin
-● obtaining the death certificate
+* obtaining the death certificate
-● obtaining any permits
+* obtaining any permits
-● burial or cremation costs
+* burial or cremation costs
-● the cost of the cemetery plot
+* the cost of the cemetery plot

 Many funeral directors are part of the same group.
 When you are comparing prices, make sure that you are getting a real comparison between different companies.

 <!-- COTA victoria -->